 § 441.
 Statement of purpose

-(e) It is the intent of the legislature that whenever a railroad line not already owned by the state of Vermont is proposed for abandonment, and continuation of railroad service is not economically feasible under present conditions, the right-of-way may be acquired by the state of Vermont for railbanking and interim trail use under chapter 58 of Title 5.
+(e) It is the intent of the Legislature that whenever a railroad line not already owned by the State of Vermont is proposed for abandonment, and continuation of railroad service is not economically feasible under present conditions, the right-of-way may be acquired by the State of Vermont for railbanking and interim trail use under 5 V.S.A. chapter 58.
 (Added 1993, No. 211 (Adj.
 Sess.), § 28.)

 § 442.
 Definitions

 (1) "Agency" means the Agency of Natural Resources.

 (2) "Nonhighway recreational fuel taxes" means State taxes on fuel used in vehicles on recreational trails or back country terrain.